 - Off-page factors

 It is also important to focus on other aspects like link building and digital PR to make sure that you are on top of the SEO game.
+Identify desirable websites or online publications that you would like to associate your brand with and reach out to them for cross-promotion opportunities like exchanging links or contributing unique content to their site.

 Not Leveraging Your Current Customers